Ohdele/Linux-Automation-Monitoring-Platform/README.md

 ## 1: System Health Check and Cron Job

 Automated system health checks monitors disk and Memory usage via a shell script and scheduled execution using `cron` to maintain system awareness.
 [View Output in docs/task1-output.txt]

+## 2: Automated Backup and Cleanup

+A daily backup script (scripts/backup-clean.sh) archives the project directory to /var/backups using tar and automatically deletes backups older than 7 days.
+The task includes creating the script, adjusting paths, setting execution permissions, testing the script, verifying backup creation in /var/backups, and scheduling daily execution via a cron job.

+[View Output in docs/task2-output.txt]